LearnersGuild/learnathon/README.md

 #### How to _Really_ Do Well

-_All that being said_, the Learnathon works best if you consider it as an opportunity for rich, fun learning.
+_All that being said_, the Enrollment Game works best if you consider it as an opportunity for rich, fun learning.
 It is as much for _you_ to evaluate _us_.

 How well do we nurture a collective learning environment?
 Is the work fun?
 Do you get to learn?
 Consider these and other questions as you go through the day.

-If you treat the Learnathon as a opportunity to indulge in curiosity with other motivated learners, we believe you'll have a great time.
+If you treat the Enrollment Game as a opportunity to indulge in curiosity with other motivated learners, we believe you'll have a great time.

 Therefore, if you want to do well, focus on those things.
 Improve your skills by requesting and integrating feedback.
 Give kind, actionable, and specific feedback to others.
 And collaborate with your pair to produce the best work you can.